 The restorative dental treatment you need will depend on how badly your tooth is damaged.
 The most common restorative treatment is a dental crown.
 There are multiple types of dental crowns, but the most aesthetically pleasing is a porcelain crown.

 Porcelain crowns are color matched to your other teeth and fit over your damaged tooth, typically after root canal therapy, to restore the shape and function of the decayed tooth.

 For patients dealing with chipped front teeth, the most efficient restoration is a porcelain veneer.
 Porcelain veneers are placed on the front of your teeth, serving as the original tooth’s enamel.
 Porcelain veneers are perfect solutions for chipped teeth, as well as gaps and stains.

-Another common dental restoration are dental implants, which are used to restore missing teeth.
+Another common dental restoration is dental implants, which are used to restore missing teeth.
 Dental implants are one of the greatest innovations in restorative dentistry.
 They restore the aesthetics and the dental health of your smile.
 Dental implants are placed directly in the jawbone, which stops your teeth from shifting, and stimulates your jawbone, serving as a strong anchor for your remaining teeth.